microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { TeachingPopoverCarouselNavProps } from '@fluentui/react-teaching-popover';
 import { TeachingPopoverCarouselNavSlots } from '@fluentui/react-teaching-popover';
 import { TeachingPopoverCarouselNavState } from '@fluentui/react-teaching-popover';
+import { TeachingPopoverCarouselPageCount } from '@fluentui/react-teaching-popover';
+import { teachingPopoverCarouselPageCountClassNames } from '@fluentui/react-teaching-popover';
+import { TeachingPopoverCarouselPageCountProps } from '@fluentui/react-teaching-popover';
+import { TeachingPopoverCarouselPageCountRenderFunction } from '@fluentui/react-teaching-popover';
+import { TeachingPopoverCarouselPageCountSlots } from '@fluentui/react-teaching-popover';
+import { TeachingPopoverCarouselPageCountState } from '@fluentui/react-teaching-popover';
 import { TeachingPopoverCarouselProps } from '@fluentui/react-teaching-popover';
 import { TeachingPopoverCarouselSlots } from '@fluentui/react-teaching-popover';
 import { TeachingPopoverCarouselState } from '@fluentui/react-teaching-popover';